 i The regulators

-The energy market in Malaysia and its participants are subject to a host of legislation governing the supply of electricity generally and the mining of energy resources.
-More recently, new legislation has been introduced to account for the growing renewable energy sector.
-The laws that are relevant to the energy sector in Peninsular Malaysia and Sabah6 are as follows:
+The energy market in Malaysia and its participants are subject to a great deal of legislation governing the supply of electricity generally and the mining of energy resources.
+The principal laws regulating the energy sector in Peninsular Malaysia and Sabah5 are as follows:

-- Petroleum and Electricity Control of Supplies Act 1974;
+- the Petroleum and Electricity Control of Supplies Act 1974;

 The legislation listed above also requires compliance with the regulations, orders, rules and other sub-legislation made thereunder.
 The most relevant of these are as follows: